Enrique1987/databricks/03_01_Generative_AI_Engineer_Associate/01_Generative_AI_Fundamentals.md

 - Which promt does a better job on average ?

 **Hacking prompts**
-- Injection: Adding maliciouse content.
+- `Injection`: Adding maliciouse content.
-- leaking: Extract sensitive information.
+- `leaking`: Extract sensitive information.
-- Jailbreaking: Byapas moderation rule.
+- `Jailbreaking`: Byapas moderation rule.

 ## 04 RAG with Vector Search and Storage